-During the interim suspension, the student may be denied access to the residence halls, and/or to the campus (including classes), and/or all other College activities or privileges for which the student might otherwise be eligible, as The Dean for Student Development or designee, may determine to be appropriate.
+During the interim suspension, the student may be trespassed and denied access to the residence halls, and/or to the campus (including classes), and/or all other College activities or privileges for which the student might otherwise be eligible, as The Associate Vice President of Student Affairs or Campus Police Chief or designee, may determine to be appropriate.

-A student suspended on an interim basis shall be given an opportunity to have an informal hearing before The Dean for Student Development or designee, either before the imposition of an interim suspension, or as soon as possible thereafter, and in all cases within five (5) days from the effective date of the interim suspension.
+A student suspended on an interim basis shall be given an opportunity, if requested in writing, to have an informal hearing before the Associate Vice President of Student Affairs, or designee, either before the imposition of an interim suspension, or as soon as possible thereafter, and in all cases within five (5) days from the effective date of the interim suspension.
 This informal hearing shall then be held only on the following issues: